Popular music: Form of Western popular music

 Form in popular music is most often sectional, the most common sections being verse, chorus or refrain, and bridge.
-Other common forms include thirty-two-bar form, chorus form *(Middleton pg 30), and twelve-bar blues.
+Other common forms include thirty-two-bar form, chorus form, and twelve-bar blues.
 Popular music songs are rarely composed using different music for each stanza of the lyrics (songs composed in this fashion are said to be "through-composed").

 The verse and chorus are considered the primary elements.
 Each verse usually has the same melody (possibly with some slight modifications), but the lyrics change for most verses.
 The chorus (or "refrain") usually has a melodic phrase and a key lyrical line which is repeated.
 Pop songs may have an introduction and coda ("tag"), but these elements are not essential to the identity of most songs.
 Pop songs that use verses and choruses often have a bridge, a section which connects the verse and chorus at one or more points in the song.

 The verse and chorus are usually repeated throughout a song, while the bridge, intro, and coda (also called an "outro") tend to be used only once.
-Some pop songs may have a solo section.
+Some pop songs may have a solo section, particularly in rock or blues-influenced pop.
 During the solo section, one or more instruments play a melodic line which may be the melody used by the singer, or, in blues- or jazz-influenced pop, the solo may be improvised based on the chord progression.
 A solo usually features a single instrumental performer (e.g., a guitarist or a harmonica player) or less commonly, more than one instrumentalist (e.g., a trumpeter and a sax player).